pandas-dev/pandas/doc/source/missing_data.rst

    reindexed = s.reindex(list(range(8))).fillna(0)
    reindexed[crit]

-However, these can be filled in using **fillna** and it will work fine:
+However, these can be filled in using :meth:`~DataFrame.fillna` and it will work fine:

 .. ipython:: python